Pool Rules & Guidelines

 All members must show a membership card as they sign in to enter the pool.
 If a card is not available, a photo ID may be shown to cross reference the current membership list.
 Children under the age of 8 must be accompanied by a person 15 years or older inside the pool area within pool grounds.
 No pets are allowed on pool property.

 Each family membership can host up to eight guests on a single day unless otherwise stated (special event, etc).
-Bringing in more than nine guests is considered a party and must be scheduled ahead of time with Georgetown Aquatics.
+Bringing in more than nine guests is considered a party and must be scheduled ahead of time through the party reservation system.
 A member’s children who participate in soccer clinics and camps at nearby parks during the summer are not permitted to bring the entire team to use the pool facilities on a daily basis using guest passes.
 Members not following these guidelines jeopardize membership privileges.
-Pool party guidelines are found at Pool Party Guidlines.
+Pool party guidelines and the reservation system are found at Pool Party Guidelines.

 - Please treat fellow Palisades members, guests, desk staff, lifeguards, coaches, tennis staff and snack bar staff) with patience, decency, and kindness.

 - No running, pushing, rough play, or inappropriate language while on pool property.

 Pool Area/Picnic Grounds

 No glassware is allowed on the pool property.
 All eating and drinking is to be done in the designated picnic area.
 No eating or drinking (except water) are allowed on the pool decks, including covered seating areas.

 Food and drink are only allowed in the designated picnic area and upper deck tables.
 Members are responsible for disposing of all trash and leaving the area clean and litter-free.
 The grills are available for members’ use in the picnic area.
 Ask a member of the Guard Staff for assistance with grills.
 Members are responsible for cleaning grills and tools after use.